108 Bead Gemstone Malas

 These Full sized malas, made by Sakura Designs, are offered a complimentary silk pouch and 30 day craftsmanship guarantee.

 These traditional 108 bead Tassel Mala Prayer Beads are also made with care and attention by Sakura Designs, unless imported.
 We select strong bead cords, natural precious and semi precious gemstones, three holed guru bead finished with a beautifully crafted cotton tassel.
-See Tassels Close up
+See Tassels Close up We offer a 30 day craftsmanship guarantee plus a complimentary silk pouch with these malas.

 Natural Bead Malas